pschool-in/curriculum/content/grammar/new-topics/idioms.md

 She knocked her head on the floor and *blacked out*.
 He had a *golden opportunity* to win the game on a penalty shot.
 Before the final exam, the teacher told her students to *break a leg*.
-She got *cold feet* before the weeding.
+She got *cold feet* before the wedding.
 She left him with a *heavy heart*.
 ```

 ```
 She gave her son the *green light* to join the music school.
-The elementary students are always *full of beans*.
+The kindergarten students are always *full of beans*.
-My friend made a delicious omlete *from scratch*.
+My father made a delicious omlete *from scratch*.
 Tarun gets everything from his parents on a *silver platter*.
-We need *all hands of deck* if we want the event to be a success.
+We need *all hands on deck* if we want the event to be a success.
 ```

 ```
-I can't fire my brother, he is my own *flesh and blood*.
+I can't turn my back on my brother, he is my own *flesh and blood*.
-Please *keep an eye on* the kettle, it will boil soon.
+Please *keep an eye on* my baby brother, I'll be back in sometime.
-Sanjay knows all the computer code *by heart*.
+Sanjay knows all the math tables *by heart*.
 I am just *pulling your leg* , don't take it personally.
 Swetha has a *sweet tooth*.
 She always eats ice-cream after food.
 ```

 ```
 Ronaldo scored several *hat tricks* last season.
-Good job. *you pulled your socks up* and studied all day and excelled the exam.
+Good job! *You pulled your socks up* and studied all day and excelled the exam.
 Jessey went from *rags to riches* after he won a lottery.
 The English test was *a piece of cake*.
 Fuel these days *costs an arm and a leg*.